 1) Preliminary Review

 If approved during the Preliminary Review, the next step is the submission of a formal application for certification.
 The required testing, analyses determined in the Preliminary Review are formalized in a Certification Agreement between the applicant and ICC-SWCC.
-The agreement details the specific turbine seeking certification, submittals (test reports, documentation and analyses), site for any testing, and certification fees based on the type and characteristics of the turbine.
-After the Applicant signs and returns the Certification Agreement, the Applicant can choose to allow ICC-SWCC to publicly identify the Applicant’s name and turbine model and be listed on the ICC-SWCC website
+The agreement details the specific turbine, type of certification, submittals (test reports, documentation and analyses), site for any testing, and certification fees.
+After the Applicant signs and returns the Certification Agreement, the Applicant can choose to allow ICC-SWCC to publicly identify the Applicant’s name and turbine model and be listed on the ICC-SWCC website.

 If testing is required, the manufacturer then proceeds with the testing as described in the Certification Agreement.
-Applicants may choose to use testing laboratories that are accredited or non-accredited to ISO 17025 or conduct the testing themselves (subject to ICC-SWCC requirements).
-Non-accredited testing organizations must agree to the required ICC-SWCC test site evaluation.
-It involves an in-person inspection of the testing fixtures, sensors and procedures once the turbine is installed at the test site and ready for testing.
-Test site evaluations are conducted by ICC-SWCC staff or qualified designees.
-The applicant is responsible for fees and costs associated with the test site evaluation.
-All testing must comply with the applicable standard (IEC 61400) and ICC-SWCC Policies, as described in the Certification Agreement.
-All testing costs will be the responsibility of the certification applicant and must be paid directly to the testing laboratory.
+Applicants may choose to use testing laboratories that are accredited or non-accredited to ISO 17025.
+Where a non-accredited testing organization is selected, ICC-SWCC must conduct a test site evaluation.
+It involves an in-person review of the testing fixtures, sensors and procedures once the turbine is installed at the test site and ready for testing.
+Test site evaluations are conducted by ICC-SWCC staff or qualified third-party inspectors.
+The applicant is responsible for fees and costs associated with test site evaluations.
+All testing costs are the responsibility of the applicant and must be paid directly to the testing laboratory.
 Once any test site inspection requirements have been met, ICC-SWCC awaits their completion and submission of the completed test report to continue with the application.

 ICC-SWCC Wind Turbine Certifications are valid for a period of one year after approval.
 90 days prior to the expiration, certification holders are sent a self-evaluation form and a renewal application form.
 When certification holder completes and returns the renewal application, self-evaluation form and annual renewal fees, the renewal is sent to the ICC-SWCC Certification Commission for review.
 If approved, the certification is renewed for another year.
 The process is repeated annually.